kevinchappell/formBuilder/README.md

 A jQuery plugin for drag and drop form creation, formBuilder has many options and is translatable.

-## Usage
-To start building forms with this plugin call `formBuilder()` on the block element you would like to make your editor.

 **Example**
 ```
 jQuery(function($) {